Energy Scaling Laws for Diffusion Models: Quantifying Compute in Image Generation: Methodology

 \subsection{Feature Engineering}

-To implement our energy scaling law in practice, we express it in the log-linear form of Equation~\ref{eq:energy_scaling_log}, which allows direct estimation through linear regression.
-In our implementation, hardware and configuration indicators are encoded as one-hot variables in the feature vector, which consists of:
+To implement our energy scaling law in practice, we construct a feature vector $\mathbf{x}$ that serves as the input to our linear regression model.
+Each component in $\mathbf{x}$ corresponds directly to a term in Equation~\ref{eq:energy_scaling_log}, enabling direct parameter estimation through ordinary least squares.
+Hardware and configuration indicators are encoded as one-hot variables, transforming categorical attributes (GPU type, precision) into numerical features suitable for regression.
+The feature vector consists of: